zznabil/ColorTracker/docs/user_guide_manual.md

-# SAI Color Tracking Algorithm V3 - User Guide
+# ColorTracker Algorithm V3 - User Guide

 ## Introduction
-The SAI Color Tracking Algorithm V3 is a color detection and tracking tool.
+The ColorTracker Algorithm V3 is a color detection and tracking tool.
 It detects a target color on screen and moves the mouse cursor toward the detected target.

 ## Features
 - Fast detection loop using `mss`